mikhalevbe/vkPlay/README.md

 ## To fix:
 - save autorization (some problem after update pod 'VK-ios-sdk')
+- updating magical record context when returning from background

 ## To do list:
 - filter list of songs to show only downloaded tracks